-In Bilda, a province that rubs shoulders with the Algerian capital Algiers, residents under mandatory quarantine cry from their apartment balconies, protest semolina shortages, and wait impatiently for help to arrive.
+In Blida, a province that rubs shoulders with the Algerian capital Algiers, residents under mandatory quarantine cry from their apartment balconies, protest semolina shortages, and wait impatiently for help to arrive.

 Nadia Sahli moved to Meftah, Blida from Tizi Ouzou four months ago.
 The last thing she expected was being confined to her house, not being able to visit her sister who lives in the same district.